2007 Appalachian State vs. Michigan football game: Third quarter

-Appalachian State returned the opening kickoff of the second half to their own 36-yard line, but Michigan defender Morgan Trent intercepted an Edwards throw on the second play of the drive.
-Michigan took possession at the Appalachian State 40-yard line, driving to the 25-yard line before kicking a field goal to decrease the Mountaineer lead to eight points.
-Appalachian State began play after the kickoff at their own 24-yard line, driving 64 yards in 11 plays and scoring a 31-yard field goal to make the score 31–20 Appalachian State.
-After the ensuing kickoff, Michigan ran four plays before Minor fumbled the ball on the fifth.
-The fumble was recovered by Appalachian State defender Pierre Banks at the Michigan 28-yard line.
-However, Appalachian State failed to get a first down on the ensuing drive, and Rauch missed a 46-yard field goal attempt.
-Michigan went three-and-out on their next drive and had to punt, but a fumble by Edwards on the following Appalachian State drive was recovered by Michigan defender John Thompson, giving them control of the ball at the Appalachian State 31-yard line.
+Appalachian State returned the opening kickoff of the second half to its own 36-yard line, but Michigan cornerback Morgan Trent intercepted an Edwards throw on the second play of the drive.
+Michigan moved the ball 15 yards to the ASU 25-yard line before Gingell's 42-yard field goal decreased the Mountaineer lead to eight points.
+Appalachian State, starting on its own 24-yard line, then drove 64 yards in 11 plays; receiver Brian Quick dropped a wide open pass in the end zone on third down, forcing ASU to settle for a Rauch 31-yard field goal to restore the 11-point lead at 31–20.
+After the ensuing kickoff, Michigan ran four plays before Brandon Minor fumbled, with App State linebacker Pierre Banks recovering at the Michigan 28-yard line.
+However, App State did not advance the ball and Rauch missed a 46-yard field goal attempt.
+Michigan went three-and-out on their next drive and punted, but an Edwards fumble on the fourth play of the following Mountaineer drive was recovered by Michigan linebacker John Thompson at the ASU 31-yard line.
 Michigan drove 31 yards over six plays, scoring a touchdown on a four-yard run by Hart.
-The Wolverines went for a two-point conversion, but failed to convert, making the score 31–26 in favor of Appalachian State.
-Appalachian State received the kickoff at their own 26-yard line with 19 seconds left in the third quarter, and the quarter ended following a six-yard completion by Edwards to Batichon.
+The Wolverines went for a two-point conversion, but Henne dropped the snap and ultimately failed to convert, leaving the score 31–26 in favor of Appalachian State.
+Appalachian State received the kickoff at its own 26-yard line with 19 seconds left in the third quarter, and the quarter ended following a six-yard completion by Edwards to Batichon.